viren15152/Web-APIs-Code-Quiz/README.md

 The user can launch the site in their default browser.
 The deployed link is provided in my repository.

+## Usage
+The user can open the application in their default browser.
+They must then proceed to click on the start quiz button
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first